huangwei-pku/huangwei-pku.github.io/research.md

 **Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, Shilin Zheng.
 Revision Requested at ***Economic Journal***.

-**Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.
-Revision Requested at ***Journal of Development Economics***.

 **Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
 Revision Requested at ***Journal of Urban Economics***.